rrafush/weather_app/README.md

 ### Installing the project

-You can install this app on your android phone downloading the apk file [weather_today.apk] in this repository.
+You can install this app on your android phone downloading the apk file `weather-today.apk` in this repository.

 ## App Overview